openlawlibrary/taf/docs/architecture.md

 ### `taf/models`

 Includes definitions of `attrs` classes, validators and converters.
-Types should be defined when writing new functions and methods.
+Long-term plan is to introduce types to all functions/signatures.
+Use types when writing any new functions and methods.

 For more information about `attrs`, see the [official documentation](https://www.attrs.org/en/stable/examples.html).

 ### `taf/tests`